Skip to main content

 Each control should be:

-• linked to one or more risk entries
+• linked to at least one risk entry

 This allows: